Pickle was the representative for Texas’s 10th congressional district and was a Democrat. He served from 1963 to 1994.

-Each dot in the chart below was a member of the House of Representatives in 1994.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Pickle is shown as a purple triangle. (analysis methodology)
+Pickle is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1994 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 2334 (101st): To redesignate the Post Office located at 300 East Ninth Street in Austin, Texas, as the “Homer Thornberry Judicial Building”.

 - H.R.
 3319 (100th): A bill for the relief of Susan A. Sampeck.

 - H.R.
 2655 (100th): A bill to designate the Federal Building located at 330 Independence Avenue SW, Washington, District of Columbia, as the “Wilbur J. Cohen Federal Building”.

 - H.R.
 3755 (98th): Social Security Disability Benefits Reform Act of 1984

 - H.R.
 4941 (96th): A bill to name a dam and reservoir on the San Gabriel River, Texas, as the “North San Gabriel Dam” and “Lake Georgetown”, respectively.